pawaryogesh1989/WP-Comment-Redirect/wp-comment-redirect/readme.txt

 1. screenshot-1 - Plugin Settings and Options.

 == Changelog ==

+= 3.0.0 =
+* Now works for nested (inner level) comments also.
+* Compatibility changes to make it work with latest WordPress version.

 = 2.0.0 =
 * Now works for nested (inner level) comments also.